ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-ai.md

 {: note}

 ## Next steps — Verify and explore your deployment
-{: #tim-next-steps}
+{: #secureai-next-steps}
 {: step}

 After the Terraform apply completes, it’s important to verify that all resources have been correctly provisioned and are functioning as expected.
 This step guides you through exploring your IBM Cloud sandbox account to confirm deployment status.

 ### Explore Code Engine Project
-{: #tim-next-steps-code-engine}
+{: #secureai-code-engine}
 {: step}

 Open the Code Engine Project section: [https://cloud.ibm.com/containers/serverless/projects](https://cloud.ibm.com/containers/serverless/projects)

 1. Click on your serverless project named `<your-prefix>-ce-project`.
 2. Navigate to the **Image builds** section to view your build configuration.
 3. Click on the build, then **step-source-default** to see the logs of the AI app being built.
 4. Once the build is complete, go to the **Applications** section to check that your app is starting.
 5. Review the **Secrets and configmaps** section to confirm registry credentials and application secrets.

 ### Check Resource Groups
-{: #tim-next-steps-resource-groups}
+{: #secureai-resource-groups}
 {: step}

 Open the Resource Groups section: [https://cloud.ibm.com/account/resource-groups](https://cloud.ibm.com/account/resource-groups)

 - Confirm that your resource group exists and that all associated resources are listed.

 ###  View all resources
-{: #tim-next-steps-all-resources}
+{: #secureai-all-resources}
 {: step}

 Open the All Resources view: [https://cloud.ibm.com/resources](https://cloud.ibm.com/resources)

 - Use your prefix in the search/filter to locate all deployed resources.
 - Verify that each resource is provisioned according to your configuration.